Avian Influenza

 If you are living (or have travelled) to an area where avian influenza (H5N1) is present:

-• Wash your hands regularly and thoroughly with soap and warm water.
+• Follow all general public health recommendations to prevent illness and infection including covering your cough, frequent hand washing with soap and water and staying home when you are sick.
 Alcohol-based hand sanitizer can also be used if soap and water are not available.
-It is a good idea to always keep alcohol-based hand sanitizer with you when you travel;
+It is a good idea to always keep alcohol-based hand sanitizer with you when you travel.

 • Practice proper cough and sneeze etiquette;

-• Avoid unnecessary contact with birds (alive or dead), including chickens, ducks and wild birds;
+• Avoid unnecessary contact with livestock, birds, or other animals (alive or dead), including chickens, ducks and wild birds; sick and dead birds or animals pose the greatest risk for avian flu transmission.

-• Avoid surfaces that may have bird droppings or secretions on them; and
+• Avoid surfaces that may have bird droppings or secretions on them.

-• Ensure that all poultry dishes and eggs are well cooked: https://www.canada.ca/en/health-canada/services/food-nutrition/food-safety/food-related-illnesses/food-specific-information/poultry-safety.html.
+• Ensure that all poultry dishes and eggs are well cooked, and only drink pasteurized milk.

 Helpful Links and Resources